The High Cost of The Lo-Life

 - Pretty much anything with a USA flag, or any combination of the above features.

 And the Holy Grail of vintage Ralph?
-Get this: the 100% silk polo crest shirt recently fetched more than $2,300 on eBay.
-Check out our gallery for more on the most valuable vintage RL.
+Get this: the 100% silk polo crest shirt (below bottom right) recently fetched more than $2,300 on eBay.